+Interface traits

-Type of targets - the stimuli that happen on the screen can either elicit a certain brain response or indicate to the participant what self-regulating action to take.
-Certain types of targets can cause more fatigue in users, while other types of targets place all the stimulus responsability on the participant.
+Type of targets - The stimuli that happen on the screen can either elicit a certain brain response or indicate to the participant what self-regulating action to take.
+There are indications that certain types of targets can cause more fatigue in users (Seo et al., 2019), while other types of targets place all the stimulus responsability on the participant.
+For example, SSVEP had a higher eye-fatigue level than P300.
 Based on required effort and likely fatigue caused by the stimulus, we ordered the existing types of target (from the selected papers) from least to most complex.